 Clearly, there is so much to see… so, you must be wondering where to start?
 Good question…

-Birds in Azores: Top Spots to Spot Them
+Birds in the Azores: Top Spots to Spot Them

 While on Terceira, keep your eyes peeled especially for gulls and waders, of which the island is particularly known for hosting.
 Also to not be missed are the islands of Flores, which hosts its own cornucopia of Azores birds, as well as the island of Corvo for spotting American Passerines.
 Honestly, you can’t go wrong no matter which island you ultimately choose — if not all of them — as each exotic island has an abundance of stunning sights — and awesome avians — to keep you more than entertained, awed, and inspired while on your Azores vacation.

-Birds in Azores: Top Spots to Spot Them
+Birds in the Azores: Top Spots to Spot Them

 São Miguel Island

 If you want to catch a glimpse of vagrant waterbirds, head to Cabo da Praia.
-Then, try your luck at Praia da Vitoria harbour, a known sight for sightings of vagrant gull species, such as Mediterranean Gull, Laughing Gull and Glaucous Gull.
+Then, try your luck at Praia da Vitoria harbor, a known sight for sightings of vagrant gull species, such as Mediterranean Gull, Laughing Gull, and Glaucous Gull.
 But that's not all!
 We could keep naming the species you could spot for hours, but just to name a few: Be on the lookout for Bufflehead, Double-crested Cormorant, Yellow-crowned Night Heron, Glossy Ibis, American Bittern, Wilson’s Phalarope, Red-footed Falcon or Belted Kingfisher.
-And we saved perhaps the primo bird watching spot on Terceira for last: Terceira island Natural Park, which is considered to be the perfect locale for birdwatching enthusiasts on the island.
+And we saved perhaps the primo bird-watching spot on Terceira for last: Terceira Island Natural Park, which is considered to be the perfect locale for birdwatching enthusiasts on the island.

 Flores & Corvo Islands